telerik/blazor-docs/components/treelist/paging.md

 The TreeList component offers support for paging.

-To enable paging, set its `Pageable` property to `true`.
+To enable paging, set the TreeList `Pageable` property to `true`.

-You can control the number of records per page through the `PageSize` property.
+You can control the number of records per page through the TreeList `PageSize` property.

 You can set the current page of the treelist through its integer `Page` property.